Community

 From cloud-native to platform-native: How Dapr powers multi-Environment engineering

 Cloud Native has been _THE_ most used buzzword since containerisation stepped onto the scene more than a decade ago.
 It revolutionized how application developers not only develop their applications but also how they deploy them.
-In the more recent future, everyone talks about platforms and platform engineering and how it helps developers to achieve their goals more quickly.
+In the more recent future, the topic has been platforms and platform engineering and how they help developers achieve their goals more quickly.
 However, one thing always stays somewhat complicated.
 Even the most sophisticated Platform needs to run in some kind of an environment, and typically, throughout a modern SDLC, an application will run in multiple.
-It's finally time, let’s make it easy.
+But is it finally time to make that complicated process somewhat easy?

 Dapr: A unified abstraction for local and production environments